Breadcrumb

 About Emma Ek Österberg

 Emma Ek Österberg is an associate professor in public administration.
-Her research interests concern governance and organization in the public sector, often with a focus on administrative policy reforms and their consequences.
-Emma has, among other things, studied procurement, market formation and various forms of public sector auditing.
-In recent years, Emma has participated in research projects on labor market integration, social procurement, state and market in the organization of transport policy, equality and efficiency in animal welfare control, and auditing in elderly care.
+Her research concerns governance and organization in the public sector, often with a focus on administrative policy reforms and their consequences.
+She has. among other things, studied governance in relation to public procurement, marketization in public sector, and various forms of public sector auditing, with a particular interest in state inspection.
+In recent years, Emma has participated in a number of different research projects that deal with developments in the public sector, for example how far-reaching ambitions for sustainable procurement are put into practice, and state authorities' strategies to ensure efficiency and equality in state inspection.

 Ongoing research projects